- You can still get a VA loan after bankruptcy, sometimes in as little as 12 months.

 VA lenders value stability when considering loan applications.
 Maintaining a steady employment history and income stream reassures lenders that you have the means to repay the loan.
 Frequent job changes during the loan application process may make it more difficult, as it may raise concerns about your ability to sustain a stable income.

-4. Work with a Knowledgeable VA Lender
+4. Work With a Knowledgeable VA Lender

 Choose a lender experienced in VA loans and familiar with bankruptcy guidelines.
 They can guide you through the process, provide valuable insights and help you navigate any unique requirements.
 A knowledgeable VA lender can assess your specific situation, offer tailored advice and increase your chances of approval.